graphprotocol/graph-improvement-proposals/gips/0054-timeline-aggregation-protocol.md

 ## Homomorphic Signatures
 The final alternative we considered was homomorphic signatures.
 This avenue seemed promising because summing signed numbers is what our aggregation requires and what homomorphic signature schemes are designed for.

 Unfortunately, simultaneously achieving robustness, speed, and security with these systems was impossible.
 The main problem we ran into was that if a receipt was signed twice, the system was insecure for the sender, but if a receipt was not received, the receiver could not collect fees.
 The closest match to our needs using this system relied heavily on micro-trust.
-The idea of keeping the micro-trust and removing the novel cryptography led us to the final design of Scalar TAP.
+The idea of keeping the micro-trust and removing the novel cryptography led us to the final design of TAP.

 # Copyright Waiver